 - Picture resolution: The higher the resolution, the better the detail.
 If you suspect your stock is at risk for theft, a high-resolution camera can help detect criminals and have the right people charged for the crime.

 - Smartphone tracking: In the age of technology, most of us use our smartphones for everything, from work and personal emails to storing photos to playing games.
 Since your smartphone is likely the main electronic you use every day, it’s important to ensure that your security surveillance can be accessed there as well, so you never need to feel out of touch with your warehouse.

 - 24/7 surveillance: Peace of mind can’t be beaten, and knowing that your assets are being monitored even when you’re not there is something you can’t put a price on.

 Before you purchase your warehouse video surveillance system, make sure you have an accurate floor plan of your warehouse, so the installer can help you confirm the best locations to install the security cameras.
 If you haven’t got a floor plan, you can simply walk through your warehouse to calculate the square footage as well as the various types of shelving and which ones are most likely to obstruct views.

 Get Video Surveillance for Your Warehouse From Lexington Alarm Systems

-Our goal is to help you keep your business safe and secure, so if you’re ready to let us help you take these extra security measures for your business, request a free quote by calling 781-275-4200 today.
+Our goal is to help you keep your business safe and secure, so if you’re ready to let us help you take these extra security measures for your business and install a warehouse security camera system, request a free quote by calling 781-275-4200 today.

 Categorised in: Uncategorized